AltSysrq/ensync/README.md

 Abstractly, Ensync compares three parallel streams of linearised directory hierarchies, referred to as "client", "ancestor", and "server".
 The ancestor is essentially a lightweight record of the last point at which the client and server agreed.
-Each item in the stream is one of the following:
+Each file in the stream is one of the following:

 - Directory: name, mode, (contents)
 - Regular file: name, mode, size, (last-modified), content hash
 - Symlink: name, content
 - Special (devices, sockets, etc): name

-Two items "match" if they are of the same type and all properties not notated in parentheses are equal.
+Two files "match" if they are of the same type and all properties not notated in parentheses are equal.

 Regular files use the content hash from the corresponding ancestor file if the